 On March 31, 2021, the Receiver filed a second motion seeking to retain the Sallah Firm on a contingency fee basis to investigate and pursue claims against ATC Brokers Ltd. and its affiliates and principals.
 Doc.
 385. On April 23, 2021, the Court granted the Receiver's motion, thereby approving his second engagement of the Sallah Firm.
 Doc.
-390. On July 13, 2021, the Court also granted the Receiver's motion to approve the engagement of Thomas Bakas as a litigation consultant to the Receiver and the Sallah Firm.
+390. On July 13, 2021, the Court also granted the Receiver's motion to approve the engagement of Thomas Bakas as a litigation consultant.
 See Docs.
 412, 415.

-Recently, attorney Jared Perez left GK and is now practicing through his own firm, Jared J. Perez P.A.
-Because Mr. Perez was the lead counsel and senior attorney on this matter, the Receiver intends to continue to use his services
+In 2022, Jared Perez left GK and is now practicing through his own firm, Jared J. Perez P.A.
+Because Mr. Perez was the lead counsel and senior attorney on this matter, the Receiver intends to continue to use his services.